juanfernandes/juanfernandes-uk/src/notes/weeknotes-5.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #5'
+title: "Weeknotes #5"
-description: >-
-  My week didn't have a great start but it got much better towards the end.
+description: "My week didn't have a great start but it got much better towards the end.
 Did loads of JavaScript learning this week.
-Fixed an issue I've been having with Sublime Text and wrote a blog post.
+Fixed an issue I've been having with Sublime Text and wrote a blog post."
 keywords:
   - work
   - freelance